Policies and Guidelines

 If sending mailings to a large number of external recipients, be aware of the two tiers of rate limits.
 To avoid being affected by the rate limits, try the following workarounds:

-- Faculty and staff can use a Group for your mailing, which is unaffected by rate limits.
+• Faculty, staff and students can use a Group for your mailing, which is unaffected by rate limits.

 After trying the above workarounds, if you are still experiencing difficulties sending large mailings, please contact the Helpdesk to request further assistance.